ayushshandilya-dev/netsight/docs/study_guide.md

 ### Ingestion paths
 - **CSV**: processed directly by `infer.py`'s `RollingFeatureBuilder` — no Scapy needed
 - **PCAP**: Scapy streams the PCAP → `packet_features.py` derives the same 10 raw features + 11 informational extras → outputs a pre-windowed CSV → fed into `infer.py` unchanged
-- **🌐 Live Traffic Stream**: `live_sniffer.py` captures packets straight off a network interface (Scapy `sniff`) in background threads, reusing the packet path's window accumulator so live windows are **bit-identical** to file-driven ones.
+- **Live Traffic Stream**: `live_sniffer.py` captures packets straight off a network interface (Scapy `sniff`) in background threads, reusing the packet path's window accumulator so live windows are **bit-identical** to file-driven ones.
 Two modes: **sniff** (real capture, needs root) and **replay** (streams the committed demo windows at a configurable cadence — no root, feature-identical; recommended for judging).
 The SOC Command Center shows a live, auto-refreshing panel with a **LIVE CAPTURE / REPLAY MODE** pill and a capture-stop control.
 - **Both paths see the same 76 features** the models were trained on

 ### Components